Lecture and practical applications, conducted exclusively in a computer lab.

 Students must write both examinations in order to obtain credit for the course.

-Freedman, H. and Smith, C. Learning Simply Accounting 2012 Pro, latest edition, Thomson Nelson.
+Freedman, H. and Smith, C. Learning Simply Accounting by Sage Premium 2012, latest edition, Thomson Nelson.

 ACCT 1110 or ACCT 1235 text or equivalent.